masterofcontroversy/SkillSystem_20201128_CustomBuild/Readme.md

 Place your most updated hacked ROM into the custombuild folder and name it "Input.gba"

-Make whatever edits you need
+Make whatever edits you need to `Config.event` along with the other hacks if they are to be installed

 Run Skill Custom Build in FEBuilder